pduran5/CCNA/marp/CCNA1v7 Module 6 Data Link Layer.md

 # Access Control Methods

-**Contention-based access:** All nodes operating in half-duplex, competing for medium.
+**Contention-based access:** All nodes operating in **half-duplex**, competing for medium.
   - **Carrier Sense Multiple Access with Collision Detection (CSMA/CD)**
-    - **Half-duplex.
-Use:** Legacy bus-topology Ethernet LANs.
+    - **Use:** Legacy bus-topology Ethernet LANs.
 Devices detect the collission and wait a period of time and retransmit data.
   - **Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA)**
-    - **Half-duplex.
-Use:** WLAN.
+    - **Use:** WLAN.
 Devices when transmitting include the time duration needed for the transmission.
 Other devices know how long the medium is unavailable.

 **Controlled access:** Deterministic access where each node has its own time on the medium.
 Used on legacy networks such as Token Ring and ARCNET.